Typicallunchbox/raidenn-movie-finder/README.md

 Setting up <b>MongoDb Account</b> has a few extra steps and I recommend watching this time tagged [Youtube video from Traversy Media](https://youtu.be/-0exw-9YJBo?t=2205) to get correctly setup.

-Once setup with all the necessary accounts, now we can clone the repoistory.
+Once setup with all the necessary accounts, now we can clone the repository.
 <br />
 [How to Clone a Github Repo](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository)